Navigating The Paths To FedRAMP Authorization

 - Prepare for the authorization assessment by a 3PAO by reviewing and updating all required documentation against current state (including the required System Security Plan (SSP)

-Also, it is during the preparation phase where most organizations fall short of the rigorous expectation of the FedRAMP authorization process.
-It is best to partner with an experienced advisory partner, who can navigate and guide your organization through the process from start to finish.
-This will not only help get you through the process in the most efficient manner, but also will allow you to avoid common pitfalls with FedRAMP, such as not accurately defining the authorization boundary, not having FIPS 140-2 validated encryption algorithms, not implementing MFA appropriately, poor configuration documentation and immature management processes, not applying the right resources up front, and many others.
+It is also worthy to note that the preparation phase is often where most organizations fall short of the rigorous expectations set forth by FedRAMP.
+By partnering with FedRAMP experts, organizations are not only able to complete the process in the most efficient manner, but can avoid common pitfalls with FedRAMP, such as not accurately defining the authorization boundary, not having FIPS 140-2 validated encryption algorithms, not implementing MFA appropriately, poor configuration documentation and immature management processes, not applying the right resources up front, and many others.

 Maintaining a FedRAMP authorization